-After years of reports that have primarily addressed incremental changes from the prior year, this report emphasizes that the market for the purchase of new set-top boxes is fundamentally different than a decade ago when the Voluntary Agreement was adopted:
+The market for the purchase of new set-top boxes is fundamentally different than a decade ago when the Voluntary Agreement was adopted:

-- The total number of deployed set-top boxes has declined by nearly one-third since 2012 as a result of subscriber losses and consumer adoption of streaming apps that enable viewing on Smart TVs, smartphones, tablets and other devices without set-top boxes. - The signatories purchased more than 46 million set-top boxes in 2014, but, in 2021, new purchases declined to only 8 million units.

-- More than 70% of all purchases in 2021 were IP Non-DVR set-top boxes, a category that was not defined when the Agreement began.
-The average weighted power usage of these new IP Non-DVR devices is only 36 kWh/year.
-By contrast, the primary concern of the Energy Advocates that led to the establishment of the Agreement were DVRs that at that time used an estimated 267 kWh/year. - Purchases of DVRs have decreased significantly from 12.7 million in 2014 (27% of all purchases) to fewer than 760,000 in 2021 (only 9% of purchases) as service providers have shifted from deploying a DVR for each television, to whole-home DVR services that use one DVR per home or cloud DVR services that do not require the use of DVR set-top boxes at all. - The percentage of U.S. televisions that are connected to a pay-TV set-top box has declined from 58% in 2016 down to 37% in 2021.6
+- The total number of deployed set-top boxes has declined by 37% since 2012 due to subscriber losses and consumer adoption of streaming apps that enable viewing on smart TVs, smartphones, tablets, and other devices without the need for set-top boxes. - In 2014, the signatories purchased more than 46 million set-top boxes, but in 2022, new purchases declined to only 7.3 million units. - Nearly two-thirds of all purchases in 2022 were IP Non-DVR set-top boxes, a category that was not defined when the Agreement began.
+The average weighted power usage of these new IP Non-DVR devices is only 30.2 kWh/year.
+By contrast, the primary concern of the Energy Advocates that led to the establishment of the Agreement were DVRs that at that time used an estimated 267 kWh/year. - Purchases of DVRs have decreased significantly from 12.7 million in 2014 (27% of all purchases) to fewer than 443,000 in 2022 (only 6% of purchases) as service providers have shifted from deploying a DVR for each television, to whole-home DVR services that use one DVR per home or cloud DVR services that do not require the use of DVR set-top boxes at all. - The percentage of U.S. televisions that are connected to a pay-TV set-top box has declined from 58% in 2016 down to 35% in 2022.